 Newer browsers allow extending the img-tag to not provide a referrer to the server specified as img-src.
 This prevents gravatar (wordpress.com) to track which URLs a visitor opened (which contained a gravatar-image).

-#1 Updated by Stefan Neufeind about 2 years ago
+#1 Updated by Stefan Neufeind over 2 years ago

 Extend the gravatar-plugin.
 Then you'll be able to set the img-attribute "referrerpolicy" to "no-referrer" (tested with current Chrome and Firefox).